Summer Hockey Camps & Clinics

-Semi-related, for a few years, I did some marketing for an 11-year NHL veteran and current NHL head coach.
-Years ago, he offered week long camps during the offseason in Connecticut and in Dallas.
+He was offering week long camps during the offseason in Connecticut and in Dallas.
 Then he won a Jack Adams award and that was the end of that.
-Anyway, it was...expensive.

 It was former associates of his -- friends, really -- essentially making money off of his name.

 Sure, he showed up at the camp.
 An he even put on his skates.

 But his role was limited to just standing on the wall observing a bunch of "guys" he likely didn't even know running kids through simple drills while he very obviously itched to go golfing later that afternoon with his buddies that put this whole thing together.